greedwdwd/learngit/readme.txt

-Creating a new branch is quick & simple.
+Git is a version control system.
+Git is free software.